Why a theory behind obesity? Isn’t it just CICO? I’ll use a simple analogy.

 Take care of these problems and the body will auto-regulate itself towards a more lean and active individual.

-For most people, taking out fructose will solve much of the problem so consider this number 1 on the priority list.
+For most people, taking out liquid fructose (and alcohol) and sugar in general will solve much of the problem so consider this number 1 on the priority list.

 Note: No doubt that there are other causes that can lead to obesity but they likely will all show somehow to influence the described mechanism and may not always be fixable when they cannot be adapted for by lifestyle changes.